 The transition from high school to college is not only daunting for the student, but it is an eye-opening experience for parents as well.
 It can often be difficult to learn that the mandated services provided under IDEA no longer apply as a student moves into the post-secondary and adult service delivery systems.
 You will hear many times, "There are no IEPs in college!"
 Educating yourself on the differences in civil rights laws, college rights and responsibilities, and adult services will help make your child's transition into adulthood smoother.

 To facilitate the transition process, it is crucial that you begin to teach and allow your child to start doing for themselves what others have done for so many years.
 In college it will be the student's responsibility to advocate for themselves and seek out the services needed, so now is the time to assist him/her in building the skills needed for life-long self-advocacy.
 Often, students are not aware of how much has been done for him or her and they may not even understand what their disability is and how it relates to the services they need.

 The following chart can be helpful in explaining the differences between laws at the K-12 level vs. post-secondary institutions.
 In addition, the U.S. Department of Education publishes an informative transition brochure detailing the differences between high school and college.

-If you would like more information on the process of transition, or how things will be different in college, please contact the DSS Coordinator.
+If you would like more information on the process of transition, or how things will be different in college, please contact the DSS Office.